Valkje/usermodels2122/docs/index.md

 Bruggen, A. (2015), "An empirical investigation of the relationship between workload and performance", Management Decision, Vol. 53 No. 10, pp. 2377-2389. https://doi.org/10.1108/MD-02-2015-0063

-Vidulich, M.A. and Tsang, P.S.
-(2012).
-Mental Workload and Situation Awareness.
-In Handbook of Human Factors and Ergonomics, G. Salvendy (Ed.). https://doi.org/10.1002/9781118131350.ch8